It was an absolute pleasure to speak to you about the impact of the imposter phenomenon and I hope you enjoyed the discussions.

 While there is no ‘quick fix’, to overcome the imposter chatter, remembering that self-doubt and IP are not one and the same can be helpful.
 Self-doubt is normal and useful if you are doing something for the first, second and maybe third time.
 IP is where you already have a track record of success, but you have not internalised it.
 Remembering the difference and starting to discuss it, helping others talk about it and remembering that we are all ‘works in progress’ is a good starting point.

-There’s a lovely book by Charlie Mackesy called The Boy, The Mole, The Fox and The Horse which I mentioned during the Q&A. In there the boy asks the mole “what is the biggest waste of time?” and the mole replies “comparing yourself to others”.
+There’s a lovely book by Charlie Mackesy called The Boy, The Mole, The Fox and The Horse.
+In there the boy asks the mole “what is the biggest waste of time?” and the mole replies “comparing yourself to others”.
 Instead, start to compare yourself to yourself and recognise where you have grown, what you have learnt, what skills you have developed.
 Those experiencing the imposter chatter often continue to learn, but don’t pause to reflect on what they have learnt.
 Time to pause I’d suggest.
 The book is available from many bookshops and of course online too!

 Here’s a link to the research on IP in the workplace by TotalJobs in 2019 which mentions what managers/employers can do to support their staff, conducted in collaboration with yours truly and my PhD supervisor Dr Terri Simpkin: TotalJobs Survey, and the more recent 2020 research to explore the impact of working from home and the first lockdown during the Covid pandemic can be found here.